 RubyMine opens coverage results for the selected test suites.

 Add the coverage suite from a file

 Consider a situation when a file that contains code coverage information has been obtained from another computer.
 You can load this file from disk and review coverage results.

 From the main menu, selectCtrl+Alt+F6.

-Click and select the necessary .rcov file in the dialog that opens.
+Click and select the necessary .rcov or .json file in the dialog that opens.

 Generate HTML report

 RubyMine allows you to generate an HTML report for the collected coverage results.

 From the main menu, select Coverage tool window., or click in the

 In the Generate Coverage Report dialog, specify the directory where the generated report will be stored.
 Optionally, select Open generated HTML in browser.
 Click Save.